 What is a Bot, Anyway?

-In the general sense, a “bot” is a term that is used to describe any piece of software that automates a specific task.
+In the general sense, a “bot” is a term used to describe any piece of software that automates a specific task.
 Chatbots, in the context of Facebook Messenger, automate conversations with prospects.
-While it is impossible to completely automate an entire fulfilling conversation with a prospect, they can serve as an excellent way to kick off the conversation and collect a little bit of information from an interested party.
+While it is impossible to automate an entire fulfilling conversation with a potential customer completely, they can serve as an excellent way to kick off the conversation and collect a little bit of information from an interested party.

-Facebook Messenger bots are created using Facebook’s Wit.ai Bot Engine system.
-Bots using this system are able to parse and understand typical interactions with prospects and learn from them over time.
+Facebook creates its Facebook Messenger bots with Facebook’s Wit.ai Bot Engine system.
+Bots using this system can parse and understand typical interactions with prospects and learn from them over time.
 That means that any bot that you create will get “smarter” and more effective every time that it interacts with a prospect.

 This usage of artificial intelligence not only makes it easy for businesses to design chatbots but also allows them to build out new functionalities over time that make them more useful.
-Most Messenger bots have a number of different uses and branches that a conversation can go down, depending on what the prospect needs.
+Most Messenger bots have several different uses and branches that a conversation can go down, depending on what the prospect needs.

-We’ll dive deeper into how Messenger Bots are used a bit later.
+We’ll dive deeper into how Messenger Bots work a bit later.
 First, let’s look at how conversations with Messenger bots start.